Hydraulic System Maintenance Checklist and Tips

 4. Seal Replacement

 If rod corrosion occurs, it can damage the seal from excess friction.
 Other dangers to seals include excess pressure and fluid contaminants.
-Leakage can be a sign that a seal is worn.
+A worn seal may leak, causing equipment hazards and environmental health and safety concerns.
 If there are signs the seal is damaged, check with your equipment manufacturer about proper replacement.

-Fluctuations in pressure or line thickness can lead to problems.
-Ballooned lines are the result of excessive pressure from the cylinder, which can cause high-pressure fluid to pass and wear out the seals.
+Fluctuations in pressure or line thickness can lead to equipment damage.
+For example, excessive pressure from the cylinder can cause ballooning, where the line dilates and allows too much high-pressure fluid to pass, thus wearing out the seals.
 Regularly inspect the condition of the lines and make sure they are not ballooning.

 6. Inspect Fluid Levels

 For optimal functioning, you must watch your fluid levels, adding to them as needed.
 Too little hydraulic fluid can damage your pumps.
-Be careful not to mix oils and to meet the specifications given by the manufacturer.
+Just like when replacing contaminated oil, be sure to follow the specifications given by the manufacturer and take care to avoid mixing oils.

 7. Check Breather Caps, Fill Screens and Breather Filters

 Breathers must be kept clean or risk contaminating the hydraulic system.
-Clean the breather regularly and make sure it does not have any holes or tears.
-Different types of breathers may have additional requirements.
-Spring types, for instance, may need to be replaced annually, to avoid a loss in tension that allows contaminants in.
+Clean the breather regularly and inspect it for holes or tears.
+Different types of breathers may have additional requirements, so check the manufacturer's instructions.
+Spring types, for instance, may need to be replaced annually to avoid tension loss that allows contaminants.
 Others can have indicators that tell you when to replace filters or caps.
 Be aware of any additional steps such as these.

 8. Inspect Filter Indicators

-Most filters have pop-out buttons that trigger when it is clogged.
+Most filters have pop-out buttons that trigger when they become clogged.
 Check for any of these indications and replace the filters as needed.

 9. Visually Check All Pipes, Pipe Connections and System Hoses

 If hoses are pinched, kinked, frayed, bubbling, stretched or otherwise damaged, they can restrict the flow of fluid or lead to pressure leaks.
-Most of these problems are visible from the outside, but you'll also have to watch for issues that could indicate internal wear that could potentially clog a hose.
+Most of these problems are visible from the outside, but others occur internally, so inspect the inside for damage that could cause a clog.

-Check pipes, fittings and couplers as well.
-Look for any dents or corrosion on pipes.
-Fittings should be snug, but not overly tight, and couplers need to stay clean, to prevent contamination.
+Additionally, check pipes, fittings and couplers for any dents or corrosion.
+Fittings should be snug, but not overly tight.
+Couplers need to stay clean to prevent contamination or leaking.

-Aside from excessive oil consumption, leaks can also lead to overheating and severe safety and environmental hazards.
+Leaks cause excessive oil consumption, overheating and severe safety and environmental hazards.
 These can be difficult to clean up and dangerous for employees, so watch out for signs to prevent leaks in the first place.

 10. Check the System Temperature